 - Accommodation regularly inspected and of a high standard

-- The College is a safe place and has good facilities for teaching, learning and relaxation.
+- The Academy is a safe place and has good facilities for teaching, learning and relaxation.

 - Management, teaching, resources and student services meet the BC standards.